Club: Real Sociedad | Opening: 1993 | Capacity: 40,000 seats

 History and description

 Reale Arena, better known as Estadio Anoeta, replaced Real Sociedad’s old Estadio de Atotxa, which had become too small and lacked the possibilities for expansion.
 In sharp contrast with their cosy old ground, the new stadium was bowl-shaped, spacious, and had an athletics track circling the pitch.

-Estadio Anoeta officially opened on the 29th of July 1993 with the European Youth Athletics Championships.
+Estadio Anoeta opened on 29 July 1993 with the European Youth Athletics Championships.
 The first match at the stadium was played a few weeks later when Sociedad received Real Madrid for a friendly.
 The stadium could hold 32,000 spectators.

-Real Sociedad has never been really happy in Estadio Anoeta due to the distance between the spectators and the pitch and the resulting cold atmosphere.
+Real Sociedad was never been really happy at Estadio Anoeta though due to the large distance between spectators and pitch and the resulting lack of atmosphere.
 In the mid-2000s, the club therefore presented plans to remove the athletic tracks and redevelop the stadium, a project dubbed Gipuzkoarena, however this never came off the ground.

 From all these places the walk to the stadium can be made in about half an hour.
 The walk from the train station where most local trains arrive (Euskotren) will be even shorter.